Here are 10 tips to get you started shooting the kinds of outdoor photographs that you’ll be proud to share.

-On your digital camera there are arrow settings that look like lightening bolts — one is for auto flash, one is to turn off the flash, but on some cameras there is a third feature that allows the flash to go off when the lighting is adequate for taking pictures without the flash.
-Called the “flash-fill,” it lights the subject, while allowing ambient light to light the background.
-This softens the shadows on the subjects face and adds a beneficial pop of light to the subjects’ faces.
+On your digital camera, there are arrow settings that look like lightning bolts — one is for auto flash, one is to turn off the flash, but on some cameras, there is a third feature that allows the flash to go off when the lighting is adequate for taking pictures without the flash.
+Called the “flash-fill,” it lights the subject while allowing ambient light to light the background.
+This softens the shadows on the subject’s face and adds a beneficial pop of light to the subject’s face.

 Look at the background before you click the shutter

-Farm photography has it’s own challenges, like baby goat’s that photo bomb the scene.
+Farm photographs have their own challenges, like baby goats that photobomb the scene.

 When taking people-shots focus the camera on the eyes